-The plot usually begins with the character need some money or something similar and the upcoming talent contest has a cash prize that suit their needs.
+The plot usually begins with the character needing some money or something similar and the upcoming talent contest has a cash prize that suits their needs.
 So, they rehearse and usually create a professional level act, usually a musical number.

 - Girls und Panzer: OVA 6 includes a talent show, with the teams competing for 100,000¥ worth of dried sweet potatoes.
 As a twist, none of the teams are allowed to use their typical specialty (for example, the Duck Team, composed of the disbanded volleyball team, can't do anything related to volleyball), but that doesn't stop Hippo Team/the historical team from inserting period history references into their production of Little Women.

 - A quick talent show event was held during the banquet party in the final episode of Oh, Suddenly Egyptian God.
 Thoth juggles some colored eggs, Anubis does his high speed mummy wrapping technique, and Horus' turn was interrupted by Set and the two end up fighting on stage before Otter whisks them off to the back.

 - In The Brady Bunch Movie, the Bradys are in danger of losing their house because they inexplicably owe $20,000 in back taxes.
 By a Contrived Coincidence, there's a talent show at the kids' high school where the prize is that exact amount.

 - Lifeology: The school holds a talent contest, which is basically just an excuse for the movie to have a couple of song and dance numbers.
 It does however allow for an Is This Thing Still On? moment, in which the MC forgets to turn off his microphone backstage, thus broadcasting some embarrassing secrets (Chimegtoshio the principal is in love with Setseg, who is actually married to Undarmaa) to the entire audience.